Africa's coronavirus-free set, most impacted nations per region | Africanews

 The region with the highest virus-free countries being southern Africa, followed by East Africa whiles Central Africa and West Africa had one country each.
 North and Central Africa have no virus-free countries.

-Most impacted nations per region (as at March 30):
+Most impacted nations per region (as of March 30):

 The basic records are referenced from the African Union’s Africa Center for Disease Control, Africa CDC we also prioritize tallies from trusted national sources.